WangNingkai/OLAINDEX/README.md

 ## Introduction

 A simple, full-featured OneDrive directory index web app that is built on top of the Laravel framework.
-The app uses the `Microsoft Graph API` present content,supports multiple accounts and multiple themes.
+The app uses the `Microsoft Graph API` present content,supports multiple accounts and has multiple themes.

 ## Features